 Moms, dads, family caregivers and their children meet with a qualified group leader for fun, age-appropriate children's activities, parent support and discussions about raising children.

-$45 for the Summer Sessions, July to mid August
+Summer Sessions, July to mid August

 M-F 9:30 AM & Wed 3:30 PM